 Once the low-carb cheesecake is finished cooking, it will need to sit in the refrigerator overnight to completely firm and set before it is ready to eat.

 Since everyone is at a different place in their sugar-free journey I suggest tasting the cheesecake filling and berry topping as you go.
 If you find it is not sweet enough add a little more sweetener until it is to your liking.

-A little sweetened whipped cream does wonders to add a bit more sweetness if someone in your house still has a super sweet-tooth.
+A little sweetened whipped cream adds a bit more sweetness if someone in your house still has a super-sweet tooth.

 I hope you enjoy this Berry Cheesecake.
 Remember to taste the filling and topping as you go and sweeten as needed to fit your tastes.

 Pour the cheesecake filling onto your baking tin/cake tin, and tap down firmly onto a folded tea towel on the kitchen bench.
 Do this a few times to bring any air bubbles to the surface.
 Smooth the top with a spatula or the back of a spoon.